CLARIAH/awesome-humanities-ontologies/README.md

 - [CRMArcheo Excavation Model](https://www.ics.forth.gr/isl/index_main.php?l=e&c=711) - an ontology and RDF Schema to encode metadata about the archaeological excavation process (CIDOC-CRM extensnion)
 - [Europeana Data Model (EDM)](https://pro.europeana.eu/resources/standardization-tools/edm-documentation) - proposal for structuring the data that Europeana will be ingesting, managing and publishing on museums, digital archives and digital libraries
 - [Getty AAT Art and Architecture Thesaurus](https://www.getty.edu/research/tools/vocabularies/aat/) - an evolving vocabulary, growing and changing on art and architecture
+- [JUSO](http://rdfs.co/juso/latest/html#term-doc/) - Juso Ontology is a Web vocabulary for describing geographical addresses and features
 - [PNV](https://www.lodewijkpetram.nl/vocab/pnv/doc/) - The Person Name Vocabulary (PNV) is an rdf vocabulary and data model for persons' names
 - [ROAR](https://leonvanwissen.nl/vocab/roar/docs/) - Ontology to describe person, location etc. observations in archival resources